ibnuda/fpmortals/manuscript/complete.md

   JsArray([JsString(hello),JsArray([JsString(hello),JsString(hello)])])
 ~~~~~~~~

-which are different.
-We could experiment with variations of the `divide`
-implementation, but it will never satisfy the laws for all inputs.

 yang berbeda.
 Kita dapat bereksperimen dengan implementasi `divide`, namun
 tidak akan pernah memenuhi hukum komposisi untuk semua input.

-We therefore cannot provide a `Divisible[JsEncoder]` because it would break the
-mathematical laws and invalidates all the assumptions that users of `Divisible`
-rely upon.

 Hal ini mengakibatkan kita tidak dapat menyediakan sebuah `Divisible[JsEncoder]
 karena akan melanggar hukum matematika dan membatalkan semua asumsi yang digunakan
 oleh pengguna `Divisible`.

-To aid in testing laws, Scalaz typeclasses contain the codified versions of
-their laws on the typeclass itself.
-We can write an automated test, asserting
-that the law fails, to remind us of this fact:

 Untuk membantu mengetes hukum, kelas tipe Scalaz berisi versi terkodifikasi
 dari hukum hukum atas kelas tipe itu sendiri.
 Kita dapat menulis tes terotomatis,